The wrapped Fukaya category for semi-toric SYZ fibrations: The Floer cohomology of a Lagrangian section

 Let $g:=xy\in HW^{0,0}(\sigma,\sigma)$, then $\ker f$ is generated as an ideal by $x\otimes y-g$.
 Indeed, by Lemma~\ref{lmRoughform}, $x$ and $y$ algebraically generate $HW^{0,\geq0}$ and $HW^{0,\leq 0}$ respectively over $HW^{0,0}$.
 Thus, since $HW^0$ is graded, we must have $\ker f\subset HW^{0,0}[x\otimes y]$.
 Moreover, we have $f(x\otimes y-g)=0$.
 Any element of $a\in HW^{0,0}[x\otimes y]$can be written as the sum of an element $b$ in the ideal generated by $x\otimes y-g$ and an element $c\in HW^{0,0}$.
 This holds in particular for $a\in\ker f$ but this time we can take $c\in HW^{0,0}\cap\ker f$.
 But $f$ is tautologically an isomorphism when restricted to $HW^{0,0}\subset HW^{0,\leq 0}\otimes_{HW^{0,0}}HW^{0,\geq 0}$.
 So, $c=0$.
 Part \ref{tmRoughformb} of the Theorem \ref{tmRoughform} now follows from Lemma \ref{lmRoughform}.
 Part~\ref{tmRoughformc} will follow in the course of the proof of Lemma \ref{lmRoughform} by the fact that we compute the Floer homology using Hamiltonians with chords of Maslov degree $0$ only. \end{proof}

 Before proceeding to the proof of Lemma~\ref{lmRoughform} we introduce the family of $\sigma$-admissible Hamiltonians we will be using.
 Denote by $H_{F_i}$ the components of the moment map $\mu$.
 Let $H_B=x_n$ as in Theorem \ref{tmBaseCoord}.
+We assume the discriminant locus is contained in the level set $\{x_n=0\}$.
 Denote by $\mathcal{H}_{\mathcal{B}}$ the set of Hamiltonians of the form